haodong/hdility/README.md

             -t: To the IP, namely the target IP address.
             -b: To the Port, namely the target port.
             -u: With UDP mode.
 By default use TCP only.
+        del: Delete existing rules.
+            Note: must specify parameters as same as you add them, but [Insert ID] is not required.
         list: List your NAT iptables(PREROUTING and POSTROUTING).
         reset: Reset the two iptables, cleaning all added Traffic Transfer rules.